-ISO connections and instrumentation connections are two common connections found in fluid power systems.
+ISO connections and instrumentation fittings are two common connections found in fluid power systems.
 This post is an excerpt from our new Thread ID & Measurement Guide.

 ISO 6149 Port and Stud Ends with ISO 261 Threads and O-ring Seal though it is similar to the SAE J514 Straight Thread O-ring Boss (ORB), this type connection

 incorporates metric threads.
 The male connector has straight threads with an O-ring.
 The female port is also straight threads machined surface to provide a smooth, flat, accurately located surface (minimum spotface), along with a chamfer where the O-ring seats.
 It seals when the O-ring is compressed into the chamfer when mating the male connection.
 This is also considered a mechanical connection.

 Double and Single Ferrule Instrumentation Fittings.
 Instrumentation fittings are widely used in fluid or gas transfer applications such as refineries, chemical plants and food processing plants.
 The male end of a double-ferrule instrumentation fitting has a recessed counter-bore which matches the tube O.D. being used, plus an inner cone.
 The seal is made between the front ferrule and the cone.
 The tubing is held in place by the swaging action caused by the tightening of the nut, which forces the front and back ferrules to bite into the tubing (see illustration below), firmly holding it in place.
 This allows for the use of un-flared tubing with these connectors.

 The single-ferrule instrumentation fitting is similar, but has a larger front ferrule and no back ferrule.
 The sealing method is also similar.
 Both types of instrumentation fittings are commonly available in stainless steel and brass.

 Instrumentation fittings have UNEF (extra fine) threads and sizing is determined by the outside diameter of the tubing being used.

 To learn more, check out our